North Dakota State University: 21st century

 Around the start of the 21st century, NDSU began a phase of growth.

-NDSU surpassed 10,000 students in the fall of 2000 for the first time, and by the fall semester of 2009, it increased enrollment by another 10% to 14,189 students.
+NDSU surpassed 10,000 students for the first time in 2000, and by 2009, its enrollment was 14,189.
 Enrollment in 2018 stood at 13,650.

 Research, athletic programs, and campus facilities benefited from increases in student enrollment.
-Between 2000 and 2007, NDSU added a number of undergraduate programs and thirty-one graduate programs.
+Between 2000 and 2007, NDSU added a number of undergraduate programs and 31 graduate programs.
 Several buildings have been built or expanded and remodeled over the past seven years, including the Wallman Wellness Center, Memorial Union, and the College of Business.

 In 2004, all athletic programs moved to Division I.

-In 2023, President David Cook outlined plans to merge two out of the seven colleges into five in an attempt to save $7.6 million.
-This also resulted in some majors with high program costs and lower enrollment being eliminated.
-There are plans to create new majors to meet workforce needs for the future.
+In 2023, President David Cook outlined plans to merge two of the seven colleges into five in an attempt to save $7.6 million.
+This also resulted in the elimination of some majors with high program costs and low enrollment.
+There are plans to create new majors to meet future workforce needs.